 You can tell if you have the OROS tablets if they have a small dimple in one end:

-The pill works like a pump, pulling in water from the intestines, pushing the medicine out of the tube slowly throughout the day.
+The pill works like a pump.
+As it pulls water in from the intestines, it pushes the medicine out of the tube slowly throughout the day.
 This allows for a consistent drug release.
 See this photo from Medscape:

 The new generics

 The same active ingredient (methylphenidate) is used in the new pills.
 I have heard that at least one version of the pills is round, so I know they don’t use the OROS system.

 The package inserts do not specify what type of delayed release they will use.

 I find it very frustrating that each of the package inserts (Trigen, Impax) appear to be nearly identical to the one for Concerta (including the initial US approval date of 2000, which is not correct for this form).

 Older warnings, including a contraindication in those with tics, has been found in newer studies to not be a contraindication.